If you’re reading this post, chances are that you already have a WordPress website or evaluating setting up a site on

 Just like WordPress themes, some plugins are free, while some you have to pay for.
 Mostly premium plugins operate on the freemium concept though, where you can install a basic version for free, but for added functionality you have to pay.

 Some very good plugins, like Yoast SEO, have this option.

 If you have a small business or freelancer website, so not a huge one with zillions of products, the free versions are usually enough though.

 In this post, I will tell you the plugins that I use and recommend for each function, based on my experience.
-All FREE.
+FREE options available in all.